informedcitizenry/6502.Net/README.md

 `Symbol not found` - The expression referenced a symbol that was not defined.

+`The iteration variable is immutable` - An attempt was made to change an iteration variable in a `.for` loop using the `.var` directive.

 `Too few arguments for directive` - The assembler directive expected more arguments than were provided.

 `Too many arguments for directive` - More arguments were provided to the directive than expected.

+`Type definition for unknown type` - An attempt was made to define an unknown type.

+`Type name is a reserved symbol name` - A type definition failed because the definition is a reserved name.

 `Unable to find binary file` - A directive was given to include a binary file, but the binary file was not found, either due to filesystem error or file not found.